 This article first appeared on Medium.

 In April 2017, the European Commission adopted a new Regulation (EU MDR 2017/745) on medical devices, which will progressively replace current directives, such as the MDD (Medical Devices Directive).
-The transitional period for implementing the requirements ends in just a few months, on May 25, 2020.
+The transitional period for implementing the requirements ends in May 2021.
 This regulation has major implications on how PMS (Post-Market Surveillance) and PMCF (Post-Market Clinical Follow-up) will be carried out by medical device manufacturers in the future.
 We recently took a deep dive into what changes will be required from manufacturers and offer a 7-point action plan for getting processes and activities up to speed with the EU MDR.
 The findings are presented in our Whitepaper “Navigating Post-Market Surveillance in the EU MDR Era” which you can download for free here.

 And for those interested, the full 117-page regulation can be found here in 24 languages.